Terms and Conditions

 10. Commission & Billing

-• All Order prices on the Platform are net of VAT.
-The total amount collected from the Organization at checkout comprises: (i) the Creator's net fee; (ii) applicable VAT on the Creator's fee where the Creator is VAT-registered (see Section 9.3); and (iii) the Platform Commission.
-Each component is displayed separately and transparently to both parties before Order confirmation.
+All Order prices on the Platform are net of VAT.
+The total amount collected from the Organization at checkout comprises: (i) the Creator’s net fee; (ii) the Platform Commission; and (iii) applicable VAT where relevant.
+Each component is displayed separately before Order confirmation.

 11. Independent Contractor Status